Accountants may see an expanded role in ensuring the integrity of sustainable business information and management of DEI data, new research shows

 This research initiative, which was led by the Institute of Management Accountants (IMA), the California Society of CPAs (CalCPA), and the International Federation of Accountants (IFAC), collected data from accounting professionals who identify as LGBTQ+ across Europe and the US.

-Another important insight from the series of studies, which are summarized in this report, is that it clarifies how critical accountants’ role has become in ensuring information integrity of sustainable business information and management of diversity, equity & inclusion (DEI) data.
+Another important insight from the series of studies is that it clarifies how critical accountants’ role has become in ensuring information integrity of sustainable business information and management of diversity, equity & inclusion (DEI) data.
 This effort helps to ensure DEI reporting is aligned with companies’ environmental, social & governance (ESG) strategies and evolving compliance needs.
 A key point made in the report is the importance of data transparency and the role accountants can play in ensuring the integrity of nonfinancial data.

 LGBTQ+ accountants: “I need to present myself as something else in the workplace”